What is an Individual Voluntary Arrangement (IVA)?

 What does the IVA do?

 Once approved by your creditors the IVA will stop further interest accruing on your unsecured debts.
-Instead of having to deal with your credit cards/store card debt, account by account, you will have one agreed monthly sum that you know you can afford to pay.
+Instead of having to deal with your creditors individually, you will have one agreed monthly sum that you know you can afford to pay.
 Creditors who have previously been pursuing you will be bound into the IVA.
 The way to a successful IVA is through a Proposal with an affordable monthly payment that is fair to you and your creditors.

 Would I have to pay back my creditors in full?

 In most cases no. The purpose of the IVA is to reach a full and final settlement over an agreed period, usually one to five years.
 The amount that you pay each month is dependent on your income and normal outgoings.
 In your formal Proposal to your creditors you are required to disclose to them your full and true financial position.
 Creditors are realistic.
 If they know that there is not enough money to pay them back in full then they will normally agree to the IVA.

 The IVA will deal with your unsecured creditors.
 Most people have a mortgage on their home.
 The bank or building society take a Charge on the home to protect their position.
 They are known as secured creditors.
 The main reason debtors choose an IVA as opposed to Bankruptcy is to protect their home.
 The IVA Proposal will make provision to pay the secured creditors in the normal way throughout the period of the Arrangement.
 When calculating the amount that you have available for your creditors, the mortgage repayments are always taken into account.
 Even if you have mortgage debt problems, an IVA may still be possible.
 However, if you do not pay your mortgage then an IVA will not protect you from any action the mortgage company may decide to take under their Charge.